IDEX Biometrics – Let’s Talk Testing

 Computer simulations can predict how our fingerprint sensors will perform when subjected to various physical stresses seen during their lifetime.
 Whether it’s the bending stress which occurs when a card is carried in your back pocket, or the force of the rollers on the top of the sensor surface in an ATM machine, we can compute the best position for the components on the sensor, and the best position for the sensor in the card to ensure we meet or exceed the industry standards designed to ensure the longevity of the product being tested.

 Simulations are the key to realizing the best possible product in the shortest space of time.
 The tools at our disposal allow us to design cutting edge sensors operating at the limit of what is physically achievable, in terms of ultra-low power consumption, speed of operation and quality of fingerprint image, in a thin and reliable package.
-They give us the best possible chance to get the design “right first time” and therefore significantly reduce the time to market as a consequence.
+They give us the best possible chance to get the design “right first time” and therefore significantly reduce the time to market.

 Validation of Fingerprint Sensor and Biometric Reference Designs